wp-plugins/image-widget/readme.txt

 1. In your WordPress administration, go to the Plugins page
 1. Activate the Image Widget plugin and a subpage for the plugin will appear in your Manage menu.
-1. Go to the Design > Widget page and place the widget in your sidebar in the Design
+1. Go to the Appearance > Widget page and place the widget in your sidebar in the Design
-1. Go to Manage > Image Widget to add a title, link, and image.

 If you find any bugs or have any ideas, please mail us.

 == Changelog ==

+New in version 3.0

+* Completely remodeled the plugin to use the native wordpress uploader and be compatible with Wordpress 2.8 plugin architecture.
+* Removed externalized widget admin.

 New in version 2.2.2